Menu

 I. Duties of Officers & Executive Board Members

-C) The secretary shall keep active records of the Society including the minutes of the Society’s business and Executive Board meetings and shall conduct the correspondence necessary to transacting the Society’s business including the sending of notices to members concerning meetings.
+C. The secretary shall keep active records of the Society including the minutes of the Society’s business and Executive Board meetings and shall conduct the correspondence necessary to transacting the Society’s business including the sending of notices to members concerning meetings.
 The secretary shall serve as the archivist for the Society.
 The secretary may recommend a member to arrange the Society’s records of enduring value.

-G) The electronic resources chairperson shall oversee the maintenance of the Society’s web page, listserv, and other electronic resources that may be developed.
+G. The electronic resources chairperson shall oversee the maintenance of the Society’s web page, listserv, and other electronic resources that may be developed.

-J) The first member at large will act as SNCA’s representative to the Society of American Archivists (SAA) Regional Archival Association Consortium (RAAC).
-This role’s responsibilities includes serving as the RAAC representative for two years; participating in a RAAC subcommittee; and representing SNCA at the RAAC meeting held during SAA’s annual meeting.
+J. The first member at large will act as SNCA’s representative to the Society of American Archivists (SAA) Regional Archival Association Consortium (RAAC).
+This role’s responsibilities include serving as the RAAC representative for two years; participating in a RAAC subcommittee; and representing SNCA at the RAAC meeting held during SAA’s annual meeting.
 If SNCA’s RAAC representative is unable to attend the SAA annual meeting, the Board will approve a substitute.
-(The second member at large will have right of first refusal to the role of substitute which may be appointed from the board or a member of a SNCA committee.)
+(The second member at large will have the right of first refusal to the role of substitute which may be appointed from the board or a member of a SNCA committee.)
 A travel stipend in an amount to be determined annually by the Executive Board will be provided for travel required for the RAAC representative to SAA’s annual meeting.
 This position can be filled by anyone in the profession, regardless of years of experience.

 The second member at large position will be filled by a SNCA graduate student member or an emerging professional in their first 5 years of the profession, and will serve as a liaison to library schools in North Carolina.